Steer Clear of Dam Dangers

-If you enjoy fishing or swimming or boating on the Tennessee Valley reservoir system—great.
-Most of the waters it contains are perfectly safe, if you observe basic boating precautions.
-However, if you’re in the water near a dam, powerhouse or lock, you need to be aware of some potential hazards, and familiarize yourself with the systems TVA uses to communicate them to you.
+If you enjoy fishing or swimming or boating on the Tennessee Valley reservoir system and you’re in the water near a dam, powerhouse or lock, you need to be aware of some potential hazards, and familiarize yourself with the systems TVA uses to communicate them to you.

-A large amount of water can be discharged through a dam without warning at any time.
-For example, when the demand for electricity is high, the turbines that generate electricity at a dam may start automatically, resulting in a significant increase in the flow of water within only a matter of seconds.
-In much the same way, river operations for flood control can create rapidly rising water levels—this is especially true below tributary dams, which are usually located in steep terrain.
-Even if you’re an experienced boater, angler or swimmer, it pays to follow some simple safety rules and to learn about the dams' warning systems so you can respond quickly and appropriately.
+A large amount of water can be released from a dam without any warning at any time and by any means.
+For example, when the demand for electricity is high, the turbines at a dam may be turned on automatically, resulting in a significant increase in the downstream flow of water in only a matter of seconds.

 Warning Systems at Dams

-To help warn recreational reservoir users of potential danger, TVA has installed:
+To warn reservoir users of potential danger, TVA has installed the following warning devices:

-Horns: Horns are sounded before water is released from the turbines at powerhouses or through spillways.
+Horns: Horns are sounded before water is released from the powerhouses, sluiceway or spillways.
 When you hear these horns, leave the areas upstream and downstream of the dam immediately.

-Strobe lights: These are activated before TVA starts the turbines that generate electricity at a dam’s powerhouse or releases water through spillways.
+Strobe Lights: Strobe lights are activated before the hydro plant begins generating electricity at the powerhouse or releases water through the spillway or sluiceway.
 When you see these strobe lights flash, leave the areas upstream and downstream of the dam immediately.

-Warning signs: Signs direct visitors to stay clear of hazardous areas and warn of rapidly rising water and sudden spillway and turbine water surges.
-Take them seriously—always obey all warning signs.
+Warning Signs: Signs direct visitors to stay clear of hazardous areas and warn of rapidly rising water and sudden spillway and turbine water surges.
+Take them seriously—obey all warnings!

 |Fort Patrick Henry||X||X||X|